OpenOCL/openocl.github.io/_api/ocl_solver.md

         name: "upper"
         type: "numeric"
   - name: "setParameter"
-    content: "Sets a fixed bound on the parameter with the given id."
+    content: "Sets a fixed bound on the parameter with the given name."
     parameters:
-      - content: "The parameter id"
+      - content: "The parameter name"
         name: "id"
         type: "char"
       - content: "The fixed value for the bound"
         name: "value"
         type: "numeric"
   - name: "setParameter"
-    content: "Sets a bound on the parameter with the given id."
+    content: "Sets a bound on the parameter with the given name."
     parameters:
-      - content: "The parameter id"
+      - content: "The parameter name"
         name: "id"
         type: "char"
       - content: "The lower bound"